 The All Saints Way outlines expectations centred around pride, responsibility, and respect.
-Adherence to these expectations will enable students to strive for excellence in every aspect of their school journey -as individuals, within their learning environment and as part of the wider All Saints community.
+Adherence to these expectations will enable students to strive for excellence in every aspect of their school journey.
 Staff and students will be clear and consistent in their expectations around:

-- Pride in yourself: students take pride in their uniform and equipment - Responsibility for your learning: students take responsibility for their punctuality to school and presentation in lessons

-• Respect for self, others, and the environment: students show respect in interactions with staff and students, through their respect for our school and wider environment and are ambassadors of All Saints within the wider community
+- Pride in yourself: students take pride in their uniform and equipment - Responsibility for your learning: students take responsibility for their punctuality to school and presentation in lessons - Respect for self, others, and the environment: students show respect in interactions with staff and students, through their respect for our school and wider environment and are ambassadors of All Saints within the wider community